 Test your tech (yes, every time)

 Check your mic, camera, and internet five minutes before the call.
-If you're screen sharing, open the right file in advance.
+We have setup guides for Zoom, Google Meet, and Teams.
 A 60-second tech check saves the whole group from a 5-minute fumble.

 77% of workers have lost meeting time to technical problems (Notta)